Skip to main content

 CREATE OR REPLACE FUNCTION process_payment_data()

-RETURNS TRIGGER AS $$
+RETURNS trigger AS $$

 DECLARE

-masked_card VARCHAR;
+masked_card text;

 BEGIN

--- Only store last 4 digits of credit card
+-- Keep only last 4 digits

-masked_card := 'XXXX-XXXX-XXXX-' || RIGHT(NEW.credit_card, 4);
+masked_card := 'XXXX-XXXX-XXXX-' || right(NEW.credit_card, 4);

 NEW.credit_card := masked_card;

-NEW.cvv := NULL;
+NEW.cvv := NULL; -- never store CVV

 RETURN NEW;